Insights

 Reaching your sales quota every quarter is great, but how much are you spending to do that?

-Sales leaders should keep track of sales expenses, including sales tools, campaigns, staff, operating expenses, and other customer acquisition costs.
-While being in the red while starting up is normal, you should ensure that your team is on the steady path to profitability.
+Sales teams should keep track of their sales expense ratio, including sales tools, campaigns, staff, operating expenses, and other customer acquisition costs.

 All the sales productivity metrics listed above are important to track.
 But where do you start?
 And what solutions should you implement first?

-Improving the conversion rate is one of the most effective ways to increase revenue while simultaneously reducing the amount of time your sales reps spend on opportunities that go nowhere.
+For example, improving the conversion rate is one of the most effective ways to increase revenue while simultaneously reducing the amount of time your sales representatives spend on opportunities that go nowhere.

 Nearly all websites today rely on live chats as a way to connect potential customers directly to BDRs.
-However, few companies know which website visitors are actually interested in buying their product or service or, in other words, have high purchase intent.
+However, few companies know which website visitors are actually interested in buying their product or service.
+In other words, which of them have high purchase intent.

-What they need is a tool like Lift AI, which automates the web visitor qualification process and connects BDRs with the ones that have the highest likelihood to buy.
+The easiest and fastest way to fix that is to use a tool like Lift AI, which automates the web visitor qualification (scoring) process and connects BDRs with the ones that have the highest likelihood to buy.

 Featured Insights From Lift AI